avila/mat2tex/README.md

 - `replace` Replaces existing filename (or writes a new, if inexistent).

 - `append` Appends table to existing filename.
+This can be useful when creating a single table from multiple matrices. `grouptitle` option can be useful to create a group separation within the table body.

 - `notiming` Do not include date and time of table creation, which is included by default.